Ctzfamily/PGxConverter/README.md

 An Multi purpose Bot Which Can :-
 * ✅Rename Telegram Files
-* ✅Convert Files into Video
+* ✅Convert Files to Video

 ### You can tap the Deploy To Heroku button below to deploy straight to Heroku!